Core Concepts

 Philosophy

-Kenate is built on one core belief: robotics code should be modular, not monolithic.
-We replace scripts with specialist behaviors.
+On a more serious note, Kenate is built on one core belief: robotic code should be modular, not a monolithic disaster.
+I replace your chaotic scripts with highly-specialized behaviors.

 The Atomic State Paradigm

-Kenate represents a paradigm shift.
-It is the first framework to treat robotic behavior as a set of isolated, high-performance modules.
-By replacing "scripts" with "Atomic States," Kenate allows for the creation of autonomous systems that are modular by design and impossible to break by accident.
+Let's be real: putting all your robot's logic into one giant file is a great way to guarantee a catastrophic failure.
+Kenate forces you to be better.
+I treat robotic behavior as a set of isolated, high-performance modules.
+By replacing "scripts" with "Atomic States," you get an autonomous system that's modular by design and nearly impossible to break by accident.
+(Though I'm sure someone will try).

 Definition: Atomic State

 A behavioral module that performs exactly one task perfectly.
-Never build a State that does two major jobs.
-If a robot needs to move and clean, build two states.
+Stop building States that try to do everything.
+If your robot needs to move and grab an object, that's two states.
+Simple.

 Why Kenate?